 In response to the cell density requirements, the carriers would need to install many more large and small nodes, each requiring backhaul.
 Given local siting requirements and regulations, and the cost and time required to deploy, don’t expect that massive infrastructure rollout in the near term.
 Most of the near-term solutions getting delivered with this technology are IoT focused.

 Building owners need to ask themselves how they would use 5G mmWave specifically.
 Also, what level of service they hope to deliver to building tenants, employees, or customers.
 5G mmWave is all about new applications.
 The advanced services that leverage 5G mmWave technology are for very specific segments.
 Like remote surgical equipment or driverless vehicle infrastructure.
 This is not to exclude projects like Verizon 5G Home, that uses 5G consumer premise devices (CPE) and in-home antennas to deliver home internet.
 But will not require or leverage in-building infrastructure.
 Which new applications are you planning?

 5G Sub-6GHz – what is the timeframe?

 When discussing the cell network for the end customer, 5G in bands below 6 GHz are much more relevant to building owners.
 Although we expect 4G LTE to remain the dominant coverage technology for end customers’ voice and data for the foreseeable future, operators today have spectrum in < 6 GHz and they will migrate some of this spectrum over time to 5G.
-As 5G rolls out in <6 GHz, some existing in building cellular infrastructure should be able to similarly support the new features and devices, and better user experiences.
+As 5G rolls out in <6 GHz, some existing in building cellular infrastructure should be able to similarly support the new features and devices.
 By 2020, customers will start to have phones that realize these benefits.

 Sensible 5G strategy for building owners